itsfareast/traffic-signs-classification/README.md

 - Check the data points which are incorrectly predicted by the system

-- Experimenting with hyperparameters and other architectures
+- Experiment with hyperparameters and other architectures

 ### Miscellaneous